veroxsity/squailor/README.md

 ### Tips

+- **Switch providers anytime:** Go to Settings → AI Providers to change your active AI provider
+- **Model selection updates automatically:** The model dropdown on the home page shows only models available for your current provider
 - **For vision features:** Select a model that supports images (e.g., GPT-4o, GPT-4o Mini, Claude 3.5 Sonnet, Gemini 1.5 Pro)
 - **Control costs:** Lower "Max Images per Document" in Settings → Image Settings (fewer images = fewer tokens)
 - **Combined mode best for:** Multi-part lectures, related research papers, or documents that should be cross-referenced
 - **Longer summaries:** Use the "Longer" length option for detailed explanations — the AI will preserve more content and detail
+- **ELI5 tone:** Perfect for making complex academic or technical content accessible to anyone, regardless of background

 ---